Content Freshness

 stableCategory: authority · Methodology v4.5

-This parameter checks how recent your content appears to AI systems.
+The parameter answers one question: how recent does your content look to an AI system?

 Signal Source